acquia/blt/readme/multisite.md

 It's recommended to copy the aliases file provided by Acquia Cloud or Club to create a separate aliases file for each site.
 Simply modify the `uri` and `parent` keys for the aliases within each file to match the correct database / site.

-TODO: Add instructions for integration with BLT development workflows and DrupalVM.

 ## Multisite tasks